FieldRobotEvent/virtual_maize_field/virtual_maize_field/README.md

 | *simple_row_level_4.world* | `--max_angle_variation=0.3` | One row with curvature. |
 | *simple_row_level_5.world* | `--dropout=0.1` | Level 3 with gaps |
 | *simple_row_level_6.world* | `--max_angle_variation=0.3 --dropout=0.1` | Level 4 with gaps |

+## Launching worlds
+The launch file to launch the worlds is called `simulation.launch`.
+You can launch the launch file by running `roslaunch virtual_maize_field simulation.launch`.
+By default the launch file will launch `generated_world.world`.
+You can launch any world by using the `world_name` arg. e.g. `roslaunch virtual_maize_field simulation.launch world_name:=simple_row_level_1.world`.

 ## License
 Virtual Maize Field is copyright (C) 2021 *Farm Technology Group of Wageningen University & Research* and *Kamaro Engineering e.V.* and licensed under GPLv3 (see [`LICENSE`](LICENSE)).